Amendment to the Building Standards Act: Balancing decarbonization with the preservation of values that Japan must protect

 <Reference source>

-* 1) Environmental and Energy Saving Calculation Center, "Amendments to the Building Standards Act approaching April 2025 | Detailed explanation of 6 points of amendment,"February 10, 2025: https://www.ceec.jp/column/kenchikukizyunho-2025-04
+*1) Environmental and Energy Conservation Calculation Center, "Amendments to the Building Standards Act Coming in April 2025 | A Detailed Explanation of Six Amendment Points,"February 10, 2025: https://www.ceec.jp/column/kenchikukizyunho-2025-04

-* 5) ANDPAD, "An easy-to-understand explanation of the reduction of the No. 4 special provisions!
-What is the overview, changes, and impact of the 2025 legal reform?", February 28, 2025: https://andpad.jp/columns/0087 ;
+*5) ANDPAD, "An easy-to-understand explanation of the reduction of the No. 4 special exception!
+What are the overview, changes, and impacts of the 2025 legal reform?", February 28, 2025: https://andpad.jp/columns/0087 ;

-* 6 ) Ministry of Land, Infrastructure, Transport and Tourism, "Changes to the No. 4 Special Provisions from April 2025 (planned)," October 2023: https://www.mlit.go.jp/common/001500388.pdf
+*6) Ministry of Land, Infrastructure, Transport and Tourism, "Changes to the No. 4 Special Provisions from April 2025 (planned),"October 2023: https://www.mlit.go.jp/common/001500388.pdf

-* 7) Ministry of Land, Infrastructure, Transport and Tourism, Housing Bureau, "About Building Confirmation Procedures for Large-Scale Renovations of Wooden Detached Houses,"January 14, 2025: https://www.mlit.go.jp/common/001766698.pdf
+*7) Ministry of Land, Infrastructure, Transport and Tourism, Housing Bureau, "Construction Confirmation Procedures for Large-Scale Renovations of Wooden Detached Houses,"January 14, 2025: https://www.mlit.go.jp/common/001766698.pdf

-* 8) Japan Food Hygiene Association, "What is hygiene management using HACCP?": https://www.n-shokuei.jp/eisei/haccp_a.html ;
+*8) Japan Food Hygiene Association "What is hygiene management using HACCP?": https://www.n-shokuei.jp/eisei/haccp_a.html ;

-* 9) Asahi Shimbun, “A-Stories Pickle Crisis – Will rice accompaniments disappear?”, November 2022: https://www.asahi.com/rensai/list.html?id=1664
+*9) Asahi Shimbun, “A-Stories: Pickle Crisis – Will rice accompaniments disappear?”, November 2022: https://www.asahi.com/rensai/list.html?id=1664